icwells/compOncDB/README.md

 a matching taxonomic level would be updated.

 #### Extract
-	compOncDB extract {-u username} {--flags...} {-o outfile}
+	compOncDB extract -u username {--flags...} {-o outfile}

-	-u, --user="root"	MySQL username (default is root).
-	--table="nil"		Perform operations on this table only.
+	--alltaxa	Summarizes life history table for all species (performs summary for species with records in patient table by default).
-	-d, --dump="nil"	Name of table to dump (writes all data from table to output file).
+	-d, --dump	Name of table to dump (writes all data from table to output file).
+	--dump_db	Extracts entire database into a gzipped tarball of csv files (specify output directory with -o).
+	-i infile		Path to input file (see below for formatting).
 	--lhsummary			Summarizes life history table.
+	-o outfile		Name of output file (writes to stdout if not given).
 	-r, --reference_taxonomy	Returns merged common and taxonomy tables.
 	--summarize		Compiles basic summary statistics of the database.

-	-i infile		Path to input file (see below for formatting).
-	-o outfile		Name of output file (writes to stdout if not given).
+	-u, --user	MySQL username.

 Extract data from the database.

 #### Search
-	compOncDB search {-u username} {--flags...} {-o outfile}
+	compOncDB search -u username {--flags...} {-o outfile}

-	-u, --user="root"	MySQL username (default is root).
-	-e, --eval="nil"	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
+	-e, --eval	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
 	--infant		Include infant records in results (excluded by default).
-  	-n, --names=0		Column of input file containing scientific/common species names to search.
-	--table="nil"		Perform operations on this table only.
+	-o outfile		Name of output file (writes to stdout if not given).
 	--taxonomies		Searches for taxonomy matches given column of common/scientific names in a file.

-	-i infile		Path to input file (see below for formatting).
-	-o outfile		Name of output file (writes to stdout if not given).
+	--topcancer		Returns top 5 cancer locations with most common type and species for each.
+	-u, --user	MySQL username.

 For searching most tables, the only valid operators for the eval flag are = (or ==), !=, or ^.
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.

-If an input file is specified, it should follow a similar format to the update file, with the exception that every column will be used as a search criterion.
-Each line of the file represents a seperate search, while each column of the row will be added the same search and will be cumulative.
-The program will search for matches where the value in the file equals the value in the given column (empty cells will be skipped).
-Therefore:

-	taxa_id	Age	Masspresent
-		20
-	2		0
-	3	10	1

-will search for any match where Age == 20, records where taxa_id == 2 and Masspresent == 0, and records where taxa_id == 3, Age == 10, and Masspresent == 1.

 Taxonomy information can be extracted for target species in a given input file by specifying the "--taxonomies" flag.
 This will search for matches in the "-n" column of an input file (the first column by default).
 The species names can be either common or scientific names.

 #### Cancer Rates
-	compOncDB cancerrates {-u username} {--flags...} {-o outfile}
+	compOncDB cancerrates -u username {--flags...} {-o outfile}

-	-u, --user="root"	MySQL username (default is root).
-	-e, --eval="nil"	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
 	--approved		Calculate neoplasia prevalence using only records from approved zoos.
+	-e, --eval	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
 	--infant		Include infant records in results (excluded by default).
+	--keepall		Keep records without specified tissue when calculating by tissue.
 	--lifehistory	Append life history values to cancer rate data.
-	--location=""		Include tumor location summary for each species for given location.
+	--location		Include tumor location summary for each species for given location.
-	-m, --min=50		Minimum number of entries required for calculations (default = 50).
+	-m, --min		Minimum number of entries required for calculations (default = 1).
-	--necropsy		Extract only necropsy records (extracts all matches by default).
+	--necropsy		2: Extract only necropsy records, 1: extract all records by default, 0: extract non-necropsy records.

-	-i infile		Path to input file (see below for formatting).
 	-o outfile		Name of output file (writes to stdout if not given).
+	--pathology		Additionally extract pathology records for target species.
+	--tissue		Include tumor tissue type summary for each species (supercedes location analysis).
+	-u, --user	MySQL username.
+	--wild		Return results for wild records only (returns non-wild only by default).
+	-z, --source	Zoo/institute records to calculate prevalence with; all: use all records, approved (default): used zoos approved for publication, aza: use only AZA member zoos, zoo: use only zoos.

 Returns the cancer rates by species for records matching given search criteria.
 The "--min" flag specifies the minimum number of species required to report cancer rates.